Quarterback (TV series)

-Quarterback is an American television documentary series developed for Netflix.
+Quarterback is an American television documentary series on Netflix that follows quarterbacks during the National Football League (NFL) season.
 The National Football League (NFL) and Netflix partnered to develop the series, while NFL Films, 2PM Productions, and Omaha Productions produced the series.

-Development and production
+History

+Early development and season one

-The NFL and Netflix announced the docu-series on February 22, 2023.
+The NFL and Netflix announced the series on February 22, 2023.
 The announcement of the series followed the success of various sports documentary series on Netflix, beginning with their Drive to Survive series; Netflix also launched the tennis- and golf-themed series Break Point and Full Swing earlier in 2023.

 The NFL had not done business with Netflix prior to Quarterback.
 Producers for the series include NFL Films, Omaha Productions, and 2PM Productions.
 2PM Productions is Kansas City Chiefs quarterback Patrick Mahomes' production studio, while Omaha Productions is the production studio of former NFL quarterback Peyton Manning.
-Manning will executive produce the series along with Ross Ketover, Pat Kelleher, and Keith Cossrow of NFL Films.
+Manning executive produces the series along with Ross Ketover, Pat Kelleher, and Keith Cossrow of NFL Films.